PicNet/Centazio/src/readme.md

   - read vs promote/write should now have separate default refresh rates since read can trigger others
 - `centazio host run Centazio.Sample` is showing lots of `function is already running, ignoring run`
 - defaults should also specify default cron for read/promote/write functions
-- function cron trigger should translate to AWS/Azure trigger, no need to have two levels of cron triggers
+- function cron trigger should translate to AWS/Azure trigger,
 - use picnet github to host publicly
 - nuget all code
 - cli: